neuralNOD/nx-dgms/README.md

 ## Developer Usage Schema: *`dev`*

 A specifically designed schema that contains tables, views, stored procedures and/or functions useful for develpment purpose.
 Since developed for developers, as per previous convention [*snake_case*](https://en.wikipedia.org/wiki/Snake_case) is used and maintained throughout.
+The `dev` schema is synonymous to all products and is maintained in the `dgms` repository for control.

 The following informations are available under the `dev` schema (todo: documentation):

 ### Stored Procedure(s)